carmencchow/cyclistic_casestudy/README.md

 ![hourly_rides](https://github.com/user-attachments/assets/6c713975-6ccc-4401-b45d-c566ec18a0c6)

 We see two peaks of high activity for annual members between 6-8am and 4-6pm, with the most active hours being 8am and 5pm.
-These peaks likely reflect when annual members are commuting to and from work.
-For casual riders, the chart shows a steady increase in ridership from 8am to 5pm, suggesting steady bike usage throughout the day.
+These peaks likely reflect when annual members are commuting to and from work. <b>For casual riders, the chart shows a steady increase in the number of rides from 8am to 5pm that also peaks at 5pm </b>.

 Do peak hours correspond to longer ride times for casual riders and annual members?